jamruby/jamruby/README.md

 ----
 jamruby is a NDK library to be included in your Application.
 See `./sample` for an example application using this library.

+projects can be built from command line usung `ant`